-In East Asia, the two farming traditions, the one based on millet, the other based on rice, continue to expand.
-In particular, wet-rice agriculture is spreading outwards from its core area in the Yangze Valley in all directions.
+The past thousand years have seen the two farming traditions, the one based on millet, the other based on rice, continue to expand in East Asia.
+In particular wet-rice agriculture is spreading outwards from its core area in the Yangze Valley in all directions.
 From the southern China region will spring two major migrations down into South East Asia, one moving down from South West China, the other from the south China coast.
 The end point of these migrations will occur thousands of years hence, as far afield as Africa and Hawaii.

 In both northern and southern China, material culture is advancing, and both have seen the rise of powerful chiefdoms who can support the services of skilled craftsmen.
 Trade routes cover the entire East Asia region (except Japan), leading to cultural and technological exchanges between the widely dispersed areas; and East Asia has also received influences from further west: horse-riding nomads from the steppes of Central Asia arrive bringing with them skills in metallurgy.